Battle of Blanc-Nez and Gris-Nez

-The Battle of Blanc-Nez and Gris-Nez was fought on 18 July 1805 between a combined flotilla of the Batavian Navy and French Imperial Navy under Carel Hendrik Ver Huell and a Royal Navy fleet under Lord Keith during the War of the Third Coalition.
+The Battle of Blanc-Nez and Gris-Nez was fought on 18 July 1805 between a combined flotilla of the Batavian Navy and French Imperial Navy under Carel Hendrik Ver Huell and a Royal Navy fleet under Admiral of the Blue Lord Keith during the War of the Third Coalition.
 Ver Huell's flotilla was able to resist several attacks from the British and successfully reached Boulogne-sur-Mer.